Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 - Factors associated with energy balance

-Some studies report changes in metabolism-related markers when using standardized curcumin extracts, while others show modest or neutral results.
-Researchers emphasize that these findings are preliminary and not specific to weight loss outcomes.
+Some studies report changes in metabolism-related markers when standardized curcumin extracts are used, while others show modest or neutral results.
+Researchers emphasize that these findings are preliminary and not specific proof of weight-loss outcomes.

 → Turmeric & Appetite / Cravings